carbon-language/carbon-lang/flang/documentation/Calls.md

-We may also choose to distinguish both of these classes of names with extra characters that make it impossible to link with code compiled by other Fortran compilers or other incompatible versions of F18.
+We may also choose to distinguish both of these classes of names with extra characters that make it impossible to link with code compiled by other Fortran compilers or other incompatible versions of this one.

 Last, there must be reasonably permanent naming conventions used by the F18 runtime library for those unrestricted specific intrinsic functions (table 16.2 in 16.8) and extensions that can be passed as arguments.

-I suggest that in these cases where external naming is at the discretion of the implementation, we use names that are not in the C language user namespace, begin with something that identifies the current incompatible version of F18, the module, the submodule, and elemental SIMD width, and are followed by the external name.
+In these cases where external naming is at the discretion of the implementation, we should use names that are not in the C language user namespace, begin with something that identifies the current incompatible version of F18, the module, the submodule, and elemental SIMD width, and are followed by the external name.
-The parts of the external name can be separated by some character that is acceptable for use in LLVM IR and assembly language but not in user Fortran or C code, or by switching case (e.g., `__f18a_moduleSUBMODULEentry`).
+The parts of the external name can be separated by some character that is acceptable for use in LLVM IR and assembly language but not in user Fortran or C code, or by switching case
+(so long as there's a way to copy with extension names that don't begin with letters).

+In particular, the period (`.`) seems safe to use as a separator character, and a leading `_Fa.` can serve to isolate these names from other uses and identify the earliest link-compatible version.

 ## Further topics to document